Trombone: Contemporary use

 The trombone can be found in symphony orchestras, concert bands, big bands, marching bands, military bands, brass bands, and brass choirs.
 In chamber music, it is used in brass quintets, quartets, and trios, and also in trombone groups ranging from trios to choirs.
 A trombone choir can vary in size from five to twenty or more members.
 Trombones are also common in swing, jazz, merengue, salsa, R&B, ska, and New Orleans brass bands.

+In contemporary experimental music, John Cage's collaboration with Frank Rehak, Solo for sliding trombone (1957/58), and Luciano Berio's Sequenza V (1966) for solo trombone, influenced composers and performers such as Stuart Dempster, Vinko Globokar, and Mike Svoboda.
+Solo and chamber music compositions in this style may utilize extended techniques, including vocalized, multiphonic, and percussive sounds.
+The trombone's slide enables the use of microtonality, and modifying the F-attachment can be used to control a second bell or other instruments.